 1. Havasu Falls

 Havasu Falls is an area of land in the Grand Canyon that belongs to the Havasupai Indian Tribe.
 It is deep inside the Grand Canyon, 10 miles from the nearest road.
-In order to access the area you must plan on camping for at least one night and you’ll either need to hike in, take a helicopter, or ride a horse.
+In order to access the area you must plan on camping at the Havasu Falls Camground for at least one night and you’ll either need to hike in, take a helicopter, or ride a horse.

 The main attraction, Havasu Falls, is one of the most picturesque waterfalls in the entire United States.
 Milky turquoise blue water cascades down orange limestone cliffs that appear as if they are melting.
 But Havasu isn’t the only beautiful waterfall in the area.
 Closer to the Supai Village you’ll find Little Navajo Falls and a few lovely swimming holes at the top of the falls.

 Further down the river (the descent is tricky and not for the faint of heart) you’ll find the massive Mooney Falls.
 It is similar to Havasu Falls only more difficult to access and much taller.
 And a few miles further is Beaver Falls which is ideal for swimming.
 The entire area is surrounded by massive cliff walls, lush vegetation, and travertine sentiment which gives the water the milky effect.
 It is truly spectacular and an area that should be on everyone’s bucket list!

 2. Antelope Canyon

 The area of southern Utah and northern Arizona is full of vibrant, colorful sandstone rock formations, some of which have become slot canyons through centuries of erosion.
 The most famous of those is Antelope Canyon.
 Located on Navajo land just east of Page, Arizona, there are actually two canyons here – Upper and Lower Antelope Canyon.